-In the photo above, you see three words that are central to Marx's value theory.
-The three imaginary players whom I have cropped out of the photo are not so lucky; they are are not allowed to see what's in the tile racks of their opponents.
+In the photo above, we see three words that are central to Marx's value theory.
+From our panoptical vantage point we can also see the letters in the tile racks of three imaginary players.
+The players are not so lucky.
+According to the rules of Scrabble, they are not alowed to see what's in the tile racks of their opponents.

 The commodity internalizes all of capital's contradictory relations by virtue of its three-fold identity.
 It is a "use value" that satisfies some want, need or desire; an "exchange value" that can be bought and sold or traded for other commodities in the market; and a "value" which embodies the "socially necessary labor time" or average labor time required to produce it.